zhongqishang/amoro/README.md

 Amoro contains modules as below:

-- `amoro-core` contains core abstractions and common implementation for other modules
+- `core` contains core abstractions and common implementation for other modules
-- `amoro-ams` is amoro management service module
+- `ams` is amoro management service module
-    - `ams-api` contains ams thrift api and common interfaces
+    - `api` contains ams thrift api and common interfaces
-    - `ams-dashboard` is the dashboard frontend for ams
+    - `dashboard` is the dashboard frontend for ams
-    - `ams-server` is the backend server for ams
+    - `server` is the backend server for ams
-    - `ams-optimizer` provides default optimizer implementation
+    - `optimizer` provides default optimizer implementation
-- `amoro-mixed` provides Mixed format implementation
+- `mixed` provides Mixed format implementation
-    - `amoro-hive` integrates with Apache Hive and implements Mixed Hive format
+    - `hive` integrates with Apache Hive and implements Mixed Hive format
-    - `amoro-flink` provides Flink connectors for Mixed format tables (use amoro-flink-runtime for a shaded version)
+    - `flink` provides Flink connectors for Mixed format tables (use amoro-flink-runtime for a shaded version)
-    - `amoro-spark` provides Spark connectors for Mixed format tables (use amoro-spark-runtime for a shaded version)
+    - `spark` provides Spark connectors for Mixed format tables (use amoro-spark-runtime for a shaded version)
-    - `amoro-trino` provides Trino connectors for Mixed format tables
+    - `trino` provides Trino connectors for Mixed format tables

 ## Building